akshay-kakade/akshay-kakade/README.md

 # 💫 About Me:
 Hi, I'm Akshay Kakade! 👋<br>Welcome to my GitHub profile!
 I'm a passionate software developer with a background in Computer Science, and a keen interest in AI & ML.
-I thrive on creating innovative solutions and exploring the frontiers of technology.<br><br>🚀 Specialties:<br><br>     Data Analytics,      Python, R Programming, Next.JS, React.JS,     Machine Learning,      AI ,       Data Science💡 Fun Fact: When I'm not coding, I enjoy diving into tech articles, gaming, and discovering new coffee spots.<br><br>Let's connect and build something amazing together!
+I thrive on creating innovative solutions and exploring the frontiers of technology.<br><br>🚀 Specialties:<br><br>     Data Analytics,      Python, R Programming, Next.JS, React.JS,     Machine Learning,      AI ,       Data Science💡
+<br> Fun Fact: When I'm not coding, I enjoy diving into tech articles, gaming, and discovering new coffee spots.<br><br>Let's connect and build something amazing together!

 ## 🌐 Socials: